32-Year-Old Left Wing – Washington Capitals

-Signed three year deal with the Capitals in August 2005.
-Agreed to a a 13-year, $124 million contract extension with Washington in January of 2008 that will carry him through the 2020-21 season worth $9 million per season in each of the first six years, then $10 million per season in each of the final seven.
+Signed a 13-year, $124 million contract extension with Washington in January 2008 that will carry him through the 2020-21 season.
+Deal is worth $9 million per season in each of the first six years, then $10 million per season in each of the final seven.
 Contains a limited no-trade clause that kicks in once Ovechkin turns 27.

 To instantly reveal our fantasy analysis of every player – including Alex Ovechkin – simply subscribe now.

 |2017-18 Proj||32||NHL||WAS||82||Subscribe now to see our 2017-18 projections for Alex Ovechkin|

 Age is determined on October 1st of each season.No Yes

 Alex Ovechkin: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks